relaypro-open/dog/README.md

 7. [Logical Elements](#logical-elements)

 ## What is dog?
-dog is a centralized firewall management system designed to manage hundreds+ of servers.
+dog is a firewall management system designed to manage hundreds+ of servers.

 Think of it as your guard dog.